SMotaal/conres/specs/Concepts.md

 ### **`1.` Test Suite**

-> **Important Note**: The definitions below involve _opinionated stipulations_ for historically fuzzy terminology, largely open to interpretation and disagreement, especially in edge-cases dealing only with a limited subset of the defined concepts, subject to over-generalization, preferences and/or conventions.
+> **Important Note**: The definitions below involve _opinionated stipulations_ for historically fuzzy terminology, which is largely open to interpretation and disagreement, especially in edge-cases dealing only with a limited subset of the defined concepts, subject to over-generalization, preferences and/or conventions.

 #### **`1.a.` Logical**